-While no one will confuse the Society Islands for busier, more developed tropical destinations, certain visitors may seek something a little quieter; those looking to completely disconnect are wise to consider the Tuamotu Islands.
+While no one will confuse French Polynesian Islands for busier, more developed tropical destinations, certain visitors may seek something a little quieter; those looking to completely disconnect are wise to consider the Tuamotu Islands.

 If you've ever fantasized about seeing a shark swim under your bungalow, look no further.
 Rangiroa, comprised of 240 small islets that form the second-largest atoll in the world, is a mecca for divers.

-Few visitors leave the Tuamotus without diving, snorkeling, or boating.
+Few visitors leave the Tuamotus without diving, snorkelling, or boating.
 Just don't expect anything by way of shopping or nightlife visitor services are at a minimum in these sparsely populated destinations.

-About a three hour flight from the Society Islands resides the Marquesas Islands; these rugged, quiet islands are renowned within French Polynesia for their rich culture and breathtaking nature.
+About a three-hour flight from the Society Islands resides the Marquesas Islands; these rugged, quiet islands are renowned within French Polynesia islands for their rich culture and breathtaking nature.